q2ebanking/pytest-factory/README.md

 request handler.

 a test suite can define either a single RequestHandler in its settings.py or different RequestHandler types at the test class or function level. tests currently run in the asyncio loop to fully simulate tornado environment but can be updated to be generic.

 to minimize modifying the behavior of the component under test, a method is monkeypatched into the RequestHandler in order to execute the handler code.

 ### pytest plugin
 pytest drives the tests and pytest-factory is architected as a pytest plugin. see pytest.py for details. though developed on 6.x.x, other versions will likely function.

 ### configurability
-not only is pytest-factory a plugin, you can develop plugins for pytest-factory! if your project requires a common set of fixtures and you want to distribute them to your team, pytest-factory allows you to create plugins using the pytest plugin framework. not only that, if your team is a large organization, or your project inherits from a specific customization of tornado, pytest-factory plugins can be nested in a hierarchy. for example, your team may use a pytest-factory plugin that has fixtures common for the project you are working, but also inherits from another plugin containing fixtures for services shared across the company
+if your project requires a common set of fixtures and you want to distribute them to your team, pytest-factory allows you to create plugins using the pytest plugin framework. not only that, if your team is a large organization, or your project inherits from a specific customization of tornado, pytest-factory plugins can be nested in a hierarchy. for example, your team may use a pytest- factory plugin that has fixtures common for the project you are working, but also inherits from another plugin containing fixtures for services shared across the company.

 ### fixture generation with decorators
 live test fixtures are unpredictable and often unavailable. pytest-factory